nnikolov3/mqtt_agent_orchestration/internal/README.md

 ---

-**Production Ready**: The internal system is designed for production deployment with comprehensive error handling, monitoring, and scalability features.
+The internal system features comprehensive error handling, monitoring, and scalability features.
 Each component can operate independently while contributing to the overall system functionality.